tezedge/tezedge-docs/contents/tezedge/baking.md

    setup ledger to bake for <delegate_alias>
 ```

-After that, you can use commands mentioned above to run baker/endorser daemons with that alias _<delegate\_alias>_.
-Note that you need to have your ledger connected and _Tezos Baking_ application active on it.
+After that, you can use the commands mentioned above to run baker/endorser daemons with the alias _<delegate\_alias>_.
+Note that you need to have your Ledger connected and the _Tezos Baking_ application active on it.

 ## Using Remote Signing

-To keep your private keys at home while running Tezedge node on a VPS, or to use ledger provided keys, _remote signer_ application can be used.
+To keep your private keys at home while running the TezEdge node on a VPS, or to use the keys provided by Ledger, the _remote signer_ application can be used.

 In this basic setup, there is a VPS server running Tezedge node and Tezos baker/endorser daemons, and the home server accessible from it via address `home`.
 This home server should have access to the Tezos address that should be used.